ccoupe/mqtt-camera-motion/README.md

 However examples do not make 'App's and in particular they do not make fancy weird device drivers.
 That's what this project does.

+## Futures
+1. Web server for image download.
+Write the image with opencv in that directory maybe with a time step written in the image.
+2. Use a real human detection algorithm (one of the xml trained).
+3. Possible face detection